Implementation of runc as of November 2024

 }

-process also makes the slave the controlling terminal through Setctty
+The init process also makes the slave the controlling terminal through Setctty:

 func Setctty() error {